GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/contribution-budget/index.md

 To protect user privacy, individual users' contributions must have an upper limit.

 In practice, this works as follows: across all aggregatable values associated with a single source (ad click or view), no value can be higher than a certain contribution budget.
-We'll refer to it as `CONTRIBUTION_BUDGET`.
+We refer to this value as the `CONTRIBUTION_BUDGET`.

-## Current value
+## Contribution budget current value

-In the [explainer](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md), this is referred to as the L1 budget.
+In the [explainer](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md), the contribution budget is referred to as the L1 budget.
 L1 budget = `CONTRIBUTION_BUDGET`.

 For the current origin trial (started in Chrome 101), `CONTRIBUTION_BUDGET = 216 = 65,536`.
 The value of the contribution budget is arbitrary.
 What's important is that you can use this budget to maximize signal-to-noise ratio on the summary values.